 Garcia patted his son’s bony shoulder.
 “In life, we have to sail with the winds, isn’t that what I always tell you?
 And that the truth in our dreams is more important than our broken reality.
-We’ll work it out.”
+It’ll work out.”

-Once inside the apartment, George told him about the map that the police had taken from them.
+George was mostly silent for the remainder of the walk.
+Once inside the apartment, he told Garcia about the map that the police had taken.

-“Or people smell trouble in our family and run the other way,” Garcia said under his breath.
+“People smell trouble in our family and run the other way,” Garcia muttered under his breath.

 “What was that?”

-“Muttering…” Garcia said, “maybe you can join me for the summer.
-If it’s Africa, maybe Charlie would like to come.
-We can meet in Athens first and explore it together.”
+“Never mind,” Garcia said, “maybe you can join me for the summer.
+If it’s in Africa, maybe Charlie would like to come.
+We can meet in Athens first and explore that city together.”